JairCodes/enterprise-soc-it-lab/01_architecture.md

 ## Core Components

 - **pfSense**
-Acts as the central router and firewall, handling NAT, DNS forwarding, and LAN/WAN segmentation.
-It simulates network boundaries such as internal LAN and (planned) DMZ zones.
+ Acts as the central router and firewall, handling NAT, DNS forwarding, and network segmentation.
+Configured with three interfaces (WAN, LAN, OPT1) to separate trusted and untrusted zones for layered defense testing.

 - **Debian Log Collector**
 Serves as an intermediate log forwarder, configured with Filebeat and Logstash to collect logs from endpoints and send them to Security Onion and Splunk.